CyVerse-learning-materials/dnasubway_guide/docs/step4.md

 ## DNA Subway Yellow Line - Create a Yellow Line Project

 1. Log-in to [DNA Subway](https://dnasubway.cyverse.org/) -
-    unregistered users may \'Enter as Guest\'
+    unregistered users may 'Enter as Guest'
 2. Click 'Prospect Genomes using TARGeT' (Yellow Square)
 3. Select a sample sequence, or paste in a sequence to search for.